JAForbes/pr-release/docs/quick-start.md

 9. Create a PR for the feature branch, then merge that PR into `next`
 10. A release PR should automatically generate
 11. You now have an automated release pipeline

+## Additional checks

+`pr-release` also checks that your token has sufficient permissions before attempting the `pr` or `merge` jobs.
+If not it exits early with a helpful error message.